“Shut up and Cook!”A new cook book by my good friend Erica Reid is smart diet advice.

 When I met Erica 20 years ago she couldn’t cook anything that didn’t come out of jar!
 Back then, Erica used to look to up to me in the kitchen; “Dang!
 Ronnie,” she would say.
 “You can make Thanksgiving dinner all by yourself!”
 Today, she is a chef and the author of multiple cookbooks.
 Now, I’m proud to say, it’s me who looks up to HER in the kitchen.

 Erica’s transformation into a chef was a truly a labor of love.
 Her son was at death’s door at 3-years old when he contracted E.coli – a horrific form of bacterial food poisoning.
 He got it from a contaminated shipment of spinach.

-After a month-long hospital stay and surgery to resection his colon, her young son while still a toddler, developed myriad and unpredictable life threatening food allergies as a result of the E.coli bacteria.
+Her young son while still a toddler, developed myriad and unpredictable life threatening food allergies as a result of the E.coli bacteria.
 To prevent her son from “dying innocently from allergies,” Erica became a student of nutrition.
 Day by day, she worked at learning to shop for prepare and cook tasty delicious food for her family until she made herself into a fine chef and a master of what she calls”modern, healthy recipes that anyone can cook and everyone will love.”

 Shut Up and Cook!

 Her latest book Shut Up and Cook!
 Is a bible for families engaged in the struggle against food allergies.
 Allergies touch all of our lives through friends and family alike and I’m someone who likes to make everyone in my home feel taken care of and included in every aspect of the meals that I serve.